 At the extreme, these non-standard lifetime annuities allowed people to retain access to 100% of the capital invested for up to 15 years after retirement.
 Standard lifetime annuities and allocated pensions (which require people to withdraw at least a minimum amount each year) did not allow capital to be retained in this way as they only allowed access to a declining amount of capital.

-It could be argued that these non-standard lifetime annuities, which provided much higher levels of capital access, allowed people to “have their cake and eat it too” by allowing them to maintain high levels of capital deep into retirement and in doing so to unfairly access higher Age Pension entitlements to offset the lower income that these products provided.
+It could be argued that these non-standard lifetime annuities allowed people to ‘have their cake and eat it too’ by allowing them to maintain high levels of capital deep into retirement and in doing so to unfairly access higher Age Pension entitlements to offset the lower income that these products provided.

 Changes to means tests

-Rather than propose that lifetime annuities be treated according to the actual capital that they allowed access to for the purposes of the assets test, DSS proposed that the assets test be changed by reference to a capital access schedule.
+Under the new means test, rather than treat lifetime annuities according to the actual capital that they allowed access to for the purposes of the assets test, the assets test is determined in reference to a capital access schedule.

 This schedule allows for 100% of capital to be returned upon the death of an investor for up to half of the investor’s life expectancy, after which the maximum drops down to the amount given by an even decline in capital over the investor’s life expectancy.

-For voluntary withdrawals, If the capital access provided by the lifetime annuity is equal to or below the amount in the schedule, the amount assessed for the purposes of the assets test will be 60% of the capital originally invested in the lifetime annuity for the period up until life expectancy and 30% of the capital originally invested thereafter.
+If the capital access provided by the lifetime annuity is equal to or below the amount in the schedule, the amount assessed for the purposes of the new assets test is 60% of the capital originally invested in the lifetime annuity for the period up until life expectancy and 30% of the capital originally invested thereafter.

-For the income test, 60% of the actual income provided by the lifetime annuity will be assessed.
+Under the new income test, 60% of the actual income provided by the lifetime annuity is assessed.

 Summary of new tests versus old tests

-The new assets test which assesses only 60% of the capital invested will provide a more favourable assets test treatment than the old assets test for a little over 6 years from the time the lifetime annuity commences.
-Thereafter it will provide a less favourable assets test treatment than the old assets test.
+The new assets test which assesses only 60% of the capital invested will provide a more favourable assets test treatment than the old assets test for a little over six years from the time the lifetime annuity commences.
+Thereafter it provides a less favourable assets test treatment than the old assets test.

 Results of new tests versus old tests

-The tables below show my calculations of the results of the new tests versus the old tests in terms of the average percentage of the full Age Pension received by superannuation investors up until age 90 compared to investing entirely in an allocated pension on the basis that they invest in either:
+The tables below show my calculations (at the time the change came into effect) of the results of the new tests versus the old tests.
+They show the average percentage of the full Age Pension received by superannuation investors up until age 90 compared to investing entirely in an allocated pension on the basis that they invest in either:

 - Various types of lifetime annuities on a stand-alone basis; or

-- A combination of 70% into an allocated pension and 30% into the lifetime annuities.
+- A combination of 70% into an account-based pension (ABP) and 30% into the lifetime annuities.

 It is assumed that investors have no assessable assets or income other than their super and various other standard assumptions are made about earning rates and income payments and other factors.
 The results are shown for various super balances between $300,000 and $800,000.